What causes a bone spur to develop?

 Spinal bone spur surgery

-Spinal bone spur surgery is a treatment method that is sometimes recommended to patients who have been diagnosed with bone spurs in the neck or back.
+Spinal bone spur surgery is a treatment method that is sometimes recommended for patients who have been diagnosed with bone spurs in the neck or back.
 However, it’s also important to understand that surgery isn’t the only option for a patient with a bone spur.
 More often than not, the symptoms of the condition can be effectively managed with a regimen of conservative techniques, such as pain medication and physical therapy.
-While this approach isn’t designed to “cure” the bone spurs, they can be highly effective for managing the symptoms of the condition.
+While this approach isn’t designed to cure the bone spurs, they can be highly effective for managing the symptoms of the condition.

-- Performed by our highly trained spine surgeons who have extensive firsthand experience in minimally invasive procedures
+- Performed by our board-certified surgeons+ who have extensive firsthand experience in minimally invasive procedures

 - Conducted on an outpatient basis, allowing our patients to return home or to their hotel room the same day as their procedure

-- Recommended by our patients as evidenced by our 98 percent patient satisfaction score
+- Recommended by our patients as evidenced by our 96 out of 100 patient satisfaction score^

-If you are interested in determining if you are a candidate for one of the minimally invasive bone spur procedures that we offer at Laser Spine Institute, or any of our other state-of-the-art techniques, contact us today for a no-cost MRI review.* Since 2005, we have helped more than 75,000 patients find relief from chronic neck or back pain.
+If you are interested in determining if you are a potential candidate for one of the minimally invasive bone spur procedures that we offer at Laser Spine Institute, reach out to us today for a no-cost MRI review.* Since 2005, we have helped more than 75,000 patients find relief from chronic neck or back pain.